-DS 3 Crossback E-TENSE running costs
+DS 3 E-Tense review: running costs & insurance

-|Insurance group||Warranty||Service interval||2021/22 company-car tax cost (20%/40%)|
+|Insurance group||Warranty||Service interval||Annual company-car tax cost (20%/40%)|

-DS 3 Crossback E-TENSE insurance group
+DS 3 E-Tense insurance group

-Like all PSA Group cars, the DS 3 Crossback E-TENSE gets a three-year/60,000-mile warranty.
-While somewhat unexceptional, this is fairly standard across the industry and compares well against rivals.
-The e-Niro gets a seven-year/100,000-mile guarantee, so if you plan to keep your car for longer, this could be worth consideration.
+The DS 3 E-Tense gets a three-year/60,000-mile warranty.
+While somewhat unexceptional, this is fairly standard across the industry and compares well with rivals.
+However, the Kia Niro EV gets a seven-year/100,000-mile guarantee, so if you plan to keep your car for longer, this could be worth consideration.
 On top of the standard warranty, the DS 3 also comes with an eight-year/100,000-mile battery guarantee.
 If the battery can no longer hold at least 70% of its original capacity, the company will replace it free of charge.

 In This Review

-- 6Boot space, seating & practicalityThe electric version of the DS 3 Crossback loses nothing to its petrol counterpart when it comes to practicality – and yet it’s still not the most versatile car in its class
+- 6Boot space, seating & practicalityThe electric version of the DS 3 loses nothing to its petrol counterpart when it comes to practicality – though it was far from the most spacious compact SUV to be begin with

-- 7Reliability & safety ratingDespite DS being a relatively low-selling manufacturer, the 3 Crossback’s mechanicals have been tried and tested in countless other electric cars
+- 7Reliability & safety ratingDespite DS being a relatively low-selling manufacturer, the DS 3 running gear has been tried and tested in countless other electric cars